(a) Development is sustainable and encompasses the social, spiritual, cultural and economic well-being of the people.

 (g) Development education in Aotearoa/New Zealand is an integral part of all development activities.

-(h) In all promotional activities members should ensure that the dignity and privacy of our partners is recognized and respected.
+(h) In all promotional activities members should ensure that the dignity and privacy of our partners is recognised and respected.

 (i) All promotional, educational and fundraising activities should be consistent with the above principles.